CRAJKUMARSINGH/Stream-Bill-generator-main/README.md

 ```

 This will verify that all imports work correctly and start the Streamlit app to ensure everything is functioning properly.

+## Troubleshooting Deployment Issues

+If you encounter deployment issues:
+1. Try deploying the minimal version first (`minimal_app.py`)
+2. Check `DEPLOYMENT_TROUBLESHOOTING.md` for common solutions
+3. Verify your requirements.txt file is properly formatted
+4. Ensure all `__init__.py` files are present